Eemsdelta Campus

 The workshop square is the landscape room with a rougher edge.
 The space is used to tinker with cars, and students can practice construction methods for paving.
 Graphic lines on the concrete paving subtly mark safety zones, while green islands with multi-trunk trees and flowery grass naturally show the route along the square.

-The existing water feature will have a natural feel with more water buffering capacity, with ecological embankments, flowery grass, and a bird island.
-The water is visible from different locations, and could be used for tests and research on underwater life.
-The landscape around the pond is designed as a park with multiple areas to be used as outdoor classrooms, such as an amphitheater and seating areas in the Tiny Forest.
-The conditions of an actual forest are simulated herein, which students can study and monitor.
+The existing pond was given a more natural appearance and increased buffer capacity with ecological embankments, flowery grass, and a bird island.
+The water is visible from various spots and can be used for study and research on underwater life.
+The landscape around the pond was designed as a park with several areas to be used as outdoor classrooms, such as the amphitheater and the seating areas in the tiny forest.
+The ecological conditions of an actual forest are simulated here, allowing students to study and monitor them.

 Year